Guinea Worm – Set To Become The Second Human Disease To Be Eradicated

 Through tireless public health efforts by The Carter Center, founded by former U.S. President Jimmy Carter and his wife Rosalynn, Guinea worm is set to become only the second disease in human history after smallpox and the first parasitic disease to be eliminated from the world.
 It will be the first disease to be eradicated without the use of a vaccine or medical treatment.

 Worldwide cases of Guinea worm disease have already been reduced by more than 99 percent.
 In 1986, the disease afflicted an estimated 3.5 million people a year in 20 countries across Africa and Asia.
-In 2017, there were 30 cases reported in just four African countries—South Sudan, Mali, Ethiopia and Chad.
+In 2020, there were 27 (provisional) cases reported in just five African countries - South Sudan, Mali, Chad, Ethiopia and Somalia.
 Furthermore, the World Bank estimates that the return on investment in Guinea worm eradication will be nearly 29 percent per year once the disease is completely eliminated.

 Since 1988, BASF has been working with The Carter Center to support the Guinea Worm Eradication Program by providing more than $4 million worth of Abate® larvicide.
 In 2012, BASF extended its pledge of support to include the Center's River Blindness Program in Uganda.